-The storage for templates can be specified on creating a Django project or a Google App Engine project; at a later time, one can configure the directories for templates, using the Python Template Languages page of the Settings/Preferences dialog.
+The storage for templates can be specified on creating a attaching Django template to a Python module; at a later time, one can configure the directories for templates, using the Python Template Languages page of the Settings/Preferences dialog.

 To create a template for a view

 Suppose you reference a template file that doesn't yet exist.
-PyCharm marks such a reference as unresolved, and provides an intention action to create a template file "from usage".
+IntelliJ IDEA marks such a reference as unresolved, and provides an intention action to create a template file "from usage".

 Place the caret at the unresolved reference to a template.